donalhenry/dslexamples/README.md

 - Example 1 - Uses a DSL to hold information about a collection of development teams.
 The information in this case is the team size, which has a default value.

-- Example 2 - Builds on example 1 and specifies the default value within the DSL instance, making it more self-contained.
+- Example 2 - Specifies the default value within the DSL instance, making it more self-contained.

 - Example 3 - Adds nested DSL to the teams DSL

-- Example 4 -
+- Example 4 - Adds another DSL element (e.g. repositories) and creates structure to interact the teams DSL

-- Example 5
+- Example 5 - Moves the tasks to the DSL plugin code and uses convention mapping to wire the DSL instance into the tasks

-- Example 6
+- Example 6 -

-- Example 7
+- Example 7 -